Flyweight Pattern Tutorial

 create flyweight

-7. Create an operation in Flyweight, name it as Operation and takes an argument extrinsicState.
+7. Create an operation in Flyweight, name it Operation, and it takes an argument extrinsicState.

 add oper in flyweight